mahirsowad3/Auction-House-Website/README.md

 1. On the landing page, you are considered a "Customer" until you log into an account.
 2. Click on the "View Items" button on the top left side of the navbar.
 3. You will see all the published items displayed as rectangular cards in a grid format.
-4. Each item card contains information such as name, description, images, published date, expiration date, initial price, and bids (if any).
+4. Each item card contains information such as name, description, images, published date, expiration date, initial price, and the current highest bid if there is one.

 #### Sort Items